hsubtil/mycozyapp/README.md

 ## License

-Mycozyapp is developed by hsubtil and distributed under the [AGPL v3 license][agpl-3.0].
+Cozytestapp is developed by hsubtil and distributed under the [AGPL v3 license][agpl-3.0].